karthik/ddd/02-data_documenting.md

 - Borrom right quadrant is robust and easy: Super Ideal ("Serendipitous / Felix Culpa / goldilocks")

 These are now discussed in turn.

+* Need to find an example of each of these things in each quadrant.

 ## Over-engineered